Search

 Many portfolio managers, financial planners and investors adhere to a 60/40 investment portfolio.
 This equates to 60% invested in stocks and 40% invested in bonds.

-To calculate a 60/40 portfolio historical return, we’ll use the S&P 500 average returns for the 60% stock portion and the 10-year Treasury bond average returns for the bond/fixed investment category.
+To calculate a 60/40 portfolio historical return, we’ll use the S&P 500 average returns for the 60% stock portion and the Baa corporate bond average returns for the 40% bond/fixed investment category.
+The diversification of a stock and bond portfolio will temper the ups and downs of your investments.

-Your return will vary depending upon how many distinct stock asset classes and types of bond assets you select.
+Your returns will vary depending upon how many distinct stock asset classes and types of bond assets you select, as well as the specific time period.

 Learn: Should I Buy Bonds Now?